Keto Diet Mastery: Your Comprehensive Guide to The Ketogenic Diet

 The ketogenic, or keto, diet is a high-fat, low-carb diet that puts your body in a natural fat-burning metabolic state called ketosis (1).

-Let’s look closer at how the ketogenic diet can turn your body into a fat burning machine and increase energy levels, plus other ways it can improve your health.
+Let’s look closer at how the ketogenic diet can promote fat-burning and increases energy levels, plus other benefits.

 How the Keto Diet Works